Skip to main content

 #

-My code reads the flags: 0x6d693a83.
+The parsed flags read 0x6d693a83.
 That doesn’t include bit 18.
 Conclusion: the Windows Server 2019 Vagrant box simply doesn’t support DRSAddSidHistory.

 Except… 0x6d693a83 was also missing a bunch of basic flags that secretsdump.py relies on — and secretsdump.py works perfectly against this same DC.
 Something wasn’t adding up.